Jacksoor/serviette/website/content/guides/scripting.md

 *If Kobun doesn't respond, he might not be able to read or write messages, in this case you should check the Discord channel permissions or give Kobun administrative rights.*

-As you can see from the response, Kobun will show anything that you've written to `stdout` via functions like `print`, inside an Discord embed along with your mention and showing you if the script ran successfully.
+As you can see from the response, Kobun will show anything that you've written to `stdout`, via functions like `print`, inside an Discord embed along with your mention and showing you if the script ran successfully.

-Now try to change that response to anything you like and see if Kobun responds differently, don't forget to **save your script** before calling it again using the <button type="button" class="btn btn-primary">Save</button> button in the top right corner.
+Now try to change that response to anything you like and see if Kobun responds differently, don't forget to **save your script** before calling it again using the <button type="button" class="btn btn-primary active">Save</button> button in the top right corner.

 ## Linking scripts